Rendson-Fernandes/fced-project-database/README.md

 - We buil the load_races.py to load the information in the tables.
 In this file we also analyse some inconsistences, divide the dataset (creating dataframes to each table) and populate the data (after cleaning the tables in case that has some residual information).
 The table was populated in the fcde_barbara_silva.
 - We created a question.sql to answer some questions regarding the dataset.
 - We also create a folder named races to be the User Interface:
-  - To execute the UI you must run the MakeRun, it will gide you to the races.py file.
+  - To execute the UI you must install docker, Makefile and the requirements.txt.
+  - To run the application you can execute the command "make run", it will gide to interface.
   - Check if the requirements are installed as listed in the requirements folder.
   - And enjoy your experience :)